Mac OS X

 My free online basic troubleshooting guide shortcuts:

-When Mac a computer starts acting flaky unstable, crashing, freezing or generally misbehaving it's a corruption issue 98 percent of the time (unless we've recently done something to it, and there is 98 percent of our clue).
+When Mac a computer starts running slow or acting flaky unstable, crashing, freezing or generally misbehaving it's a corruption issue 98 percent of the time (unless we've recently done something to it, and there is 98 percent of our clue).

-After I've ruled out the two-percent by removing whatever I recently added or updated, I will start with the Mac OSX basics:
+After I've ruled out the two-percent conflict by removing whatever I recently added or updated and rebooted to see if that resolved the problem, I will start with the Mac OSX basics:

 FIRST, before we start any troubleshooting or System or hard drive maintenance procedures, it is important that we BACK UP OUR DATA to other drives or CD or DVD media.
 This is important because the disk may be hanging on by a thread and the most basic procedure may lose the drive and data forever.

-SECOND, be sure you have a lot of free unused disk space on your hard drives a hard drive that fills up and turns flaky is nearly impossible (for me) to get back to normal without Erasing reformatting.
+SECOND, be sure you have a lot of free unused disk space on your hard drives (a minimum 30 percent of free unused, unfragmented space is recommended) a hard drive that fills up and turns flaky is nearly impossible (for me) to get back to normal without Erasing reformatting.

 DEFRAGGING a boot hard disk is generally a Windows "PC" thing, but we Apple Mac users do need to watch how we manage our data.